 To prepare for a physical therapy profession, students must attend a postgraduate program in physical therapy.
 Upon completion, students are required to take a national examination to become licensed for practice in a particular state.
 St. Edward’s University also offers a Bachelor of Arts in Kinesiology with a Pre-Physical Therapy emphasis.

 Physical therapists and other health care professionals are expected to perform community service while in school.
-The Pre-Health Professions Office can assist you in researching service and volunteer opportunities; following are a few local opportunities.
+Career and Professional Development can assist you in researching service and volunteer opportunities; following are a few local opportunities.

 The Graduate Record Examination (GRE) is the required entrance exam for PT school.
 It assesses the following:

 - Verbal Reasoning

 - Analytical Writing

 When selecting a test date, make sure your scores will be reported in time for your application deadlines (which vary from program to program).
 For computer-delivered tests, score reports are sent to your designated score recipients approximately 10–15 days after your test date.
 Please allow time for delivery of scores and processing by the institution.